joshuajohnson-lab/linux-sysadmin-labs/README.md

 - In shared directories, the setgid bit (chmod g+s) is crucial for group collaboration.
 - A single wrong group assignment can break access for all users.

-# Linux User & Permissions Management Lab
+## Lab 3: Linux User & Permissions Management

 **Objective:** Practice creating and managing Linux users, groups, and permissions.